-"Hands-On Geography" is a highly interactive 10-week class for 4th-8th graders.* The class involves students directly in a variety of hands-on projects, games, and activities designed to expand students' understanding of U.S. and world geography.
+"Hands-On Geography" is a highly interactive, content-rich 10-week class for 4th-8th graders.* Each 90-minute class involves students directly in a variety of hands-on games, activities, and research projects designed to expand students' understanding of U.S. and world geography.

 Most weeks involve some sort of project to be completed at home to be shared with the group the following week.
 Because I believe, when it comes to geography, a picture really is worth a thousand words, homework assignments tend to focus on visual and spatial information, not written assignments.
 My assignments are intentionally open ended, allowing students with no prior geographic knowledge and students with extensive geographic knowledge (and all those in between!) to build on their present knowledge base and go as deeply into that week's subject matter as they would like.

 Strong reading skills and the ability to work cooperatively are a must.
 Some of our in-class games and activities involve reading, and most at-home assignments involve some level of reading/research.
 Many in-class activities are done with a partner or in a small group.